lucaju/netvis/README.md

 # NetVis

+** Newer version with the backend built with NodeJS and MongoDB: [https://github.com/lucaju/netvisjs](https://github.com/lucaju/netvisjs)

 ## Academic Research Network Visualization

 A tool to visualize networked data, focus on the relationship between faculty members, departments, and research topics.